luvnft/thirdroom/docs/index.md

 features:
   - icon: 🎨
     title: Creator Guide
-    details: Learn more about how to create content using Third Room Unity Exporter and more.
+    details: Learn more about how to create content using Space Unity Exporter and more.
     link: /guides/creators
   - icon: 👨‍💻
     title: Developer Guide
-    details: Learn more about Web Scene Graph API and how to program Third Room worlds.
+    details: Learn more about Web Scene Graph API and how to program Space worlds.
     link: /guides/developers
   - icon: 📚
     title: Web Scene Graph Reference